Charles Henry Nimitz: Texas

 The family originally emigrated to Charleston, South Carolina, beginning with the three oldest children in 1840, Karl Sr. and Dorothea in 1843, and Karl Jr. in 1844.
 Karl Jr. became fascinated by stories about Texas, and in 1846 joined the Adelsverein colonists who settled in Fredericksburg with John O. Meusebach.
 In Fredericksburg, Karl Jr. changed his name to Charles Henry Nimitz.
 On December 15, 1847, Nimitz became one of the petitioners for creation of Gillespie County.
 He briefly worked as a bookkeeper for a cypress lumber company, and in 1851 joined the Texas Rangers.

 Nimitz Hotel

 In 1852, Nimitz built what locals referred to as the Steamboat Hotel because of the ship's bow front.
 The adobe Nimitz Hotel had its own saloon and brewery, a ballroom that doubled as a theatre, a smokehouse, and a bath-house.
 In its heyday, the hotel hosted such guests as Horace Greeley, Johnny Ringo, President Rutherford B. Hayes, James Longstreet, Phil Sheridan, William Sydney Porter and Ulysses S. Grant.
 Robert E. Lee, who was stationed at nearby Fort Mason prior to the Civil War, visited so often that Nimitz gave Lee his own room and exhibited it to guests when Lee was not in residence.
 After the war, the hotel became a stage stop.
 Nimitz would entertain the guests with practical jokes on the customers, and humorous stories.
 Nimitz deeded the hotel over to his son Charles H Nimitz Jr. in 1906.

+The hotel he built now houses the National Museum of the Pacific War.
+The Nimitz Hotel was designated a Recorded Texas Historic Landmark in 1989, Marker number 10089.